 Once you’ve hired a professional inspector, make sure you walk around the property with them so you can learn more about your home.
 According to Zillow.com, “You want to know and see firsthand where your water heater and electrical panel are.
 It’s easier to understand if you are there, in front of the inspector when he points something out, than to hear about it at the end,” (4 Tips for Getting Value From Your Home Inspection).
 Knowing the details about your new home is vital because there will not be a landlord or super to call when things go wrong.

-Next, during the home inspection make sure you have a list of all of the questions and concerns you may have about the house.
-Writing down these concerns will not only help you remember them, but it will also help you stay organized and prepared as a homeowner so you can avoid potential mishaps in the future.
-In addition, be sure to bring property disclosure documents to the inspection for information about the property from the local building department.
+Next, during the home inspection, make sure you have a list of all of the questions and concerns you may have about the house.
+Writing down these concerns will not only help you remember them, but it will also help you stay organized and prepared as a homeowner so that you can avoid potential mishaps in the future.
+Also, be sure to bring property disclosure documents to the inspection for information about the property from the local building department.

 Lastly, the inspection should be used as a tool to formulate a maintenance plan for the property, especially if the previous owners did not maintain certain parts of the home properly.
 According to Zillow.com:

 “Changing the filter on the HVAC system, replacing old plumbing valves or monitoring leaks will help keep things working.
-Nobody wants a broker boiler in the middle of January, or their water heater to break mid-week.
-The inspection is a great way to learn about your home and what it will need going forward,” (4 Tips for Getting Value From Your Home Inspection).
+Nobody wants a broken boiler in the middle of January, or their water heater to break mid-week.
+The inspection is a great way to learn about your home and what it will need going forward” (4 Tips for Getting Value From Your Home Inspection).

 Making a maintenance checklist during the inspection will help you get prepared for what to expect while you’re living in your new home.